developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

 ### DataWedge
-Allows any application on a device to acquire data from the device scanner(s) and other input sources ***without coding***, and to manipulate the data as needed based on simple options or complex rules.
+Add scanning and data acquisition to any application on a device ***without coding***.
+Manipulate and deliver acquired data as needed for an enterprise based on simple options or complex rules.

-&#42;&#42;**NOTE: Professional devices include all DataWedge features *<u>except</u>* multi-barcode scanning and image/document capture**.
+&#42;&#42;**NOTE: Zebra Professional-series devices include all DataWedge features *<u>except</u>* multi-barcode scanning and image/document capture**.
 In DataWedge, these features are referred to as "NextGen SimulScan."

 [Learn more about DataWedge](/datawedge)